 Where to eat and drink

 Cottontails Wines (pictured above), outside Wagga Wagga, has a restaurant on-site where you can enjoy wood-fired pizzas, olives grown on the estate and locally sourced lamb – with matched Cottontails wines, naturally.
 They also serve a luxe high tea accompanied by the award-winning house sparkling, White Bubbles.

 This region has long been home to a thriving Italian population, which means there are plenty of restaurants turning out excellent Mediterranean cuisine.
 In Griffith, Zecca focuses on traditional regional Italian fare – made-from-scratch dishes change daily – served in a relaxed setting and complemented by Italian varietal Riverina region wines.
 Limone (pictured above) is Griffith’s favourite fine diner and its a la carte dinner menu is served on Friday and Saturday nights.
-Dishes are Italian-style but local-produce inspired, and you might try tagliolini with zucchini flowers, chili and garlic, or steamed cod with confit cherry tomatoes and herb crumb.
+Dishes are Italian-style but local-produce inspired, and you might try battered and stuffed zucchini flowers or rainbow trout with roasted banana peppers.
 If you’re not around for a dinner service, the casual breakfast and lunch menus are also topnotch.

 When you’ve had your fill of wine for the day, Wagga Wagga’s Thirsty Crow Brewing Co. has a brew pub in the heart of town with a beer garden, a casual menu of drinking snacks – chicken wings, burgers and charcuterie – and a range of frothies that includes River Float pale ale, Piranha Lager and Vanilla Milk Stout.

 If you can time it right, visit when the annual Wagga Wagga Food and Wine Festival transforms the regional hub into a gourmet fantasyland with tastings, events and menus showcasing the finest Riverina regional produce.